 2. Meander through Salamanca Market, Hobart

 Colourful hippies and craftspeople have been selling their wares at Salamanca Market on Saturday mornings since 1972.
 They come from all over the state’s southern reaches with their fresh produce, second-hand clothes and books, tourist souvenirs, CDs, cheap sunglasses, antiques and bric-a-brac.
-See www.salamanca.com.au to download a handy guide and map of the market, and get planning to maximise your time in this labyrinth of bargains, buskers, ethnic food, and arts and crafts.
+See www.salamanca.com.au for more detailed information and get planning to maximise your time in this labyrinth of bargains, buskers, ethnic food, and arts and crafts.

 3. Negotiate the archetypal Tasmanian bushwalk, the Overland Track

 Australia’s most famous trek is usually tackled as a six-day, ﬁve-night epic, walking 65km between Cradle Valley in the north and Lake St Clair in the south.
 The scenery is breathtaking and takes in some of Tasmania’s highest peaks, through tall eucalypt forests bursting with wildlife, and across exposed alpine moors and buttongrass valleys of unsurpassed beauty.
 The Overland Track is at its most picturesque in the summer months when the alpine wildﬂowers are blooming.
 This December-to-April period has more daylight hours and warmer temperatures, but there are fewer walkers in the spring and autumn months.
 Only very experienced walkers should tackle the track in winter.
-All walkers must register the start and ﬁnish of their walk at either end of the track.
+Guided walks with more comfortable lodgings are also available.

 4. Contemplate the melancholy silence and beauty of Port Arthur